steotia/aws-swf-thoughts/README.md

 # aws-swf-thoughts
-My thoughts on writing workflows on AWS SWF
+My thoughts on writing workflows on AWS SWF.

+DISCLAIMER: I have never created workflows using SWF.
+Following is my understanding after some quick research.
 ## How to build interface between Application and SWF?
 ### Assumptions
 - There is separation between Application & SWF code.
-SWF code is the software around creating domain , registering workflow types, activities, deciders, etc. Application software is the general purpose software typically running as interface to users, like a CRM system, CustomerCare dashboard, mobile app, etc
+SWF code is the software around creating domain, registering workflow types, activities, deciders, etc. Application software is the general purpose software typically running as interface to users, like a CRM system, CustomerCare dashboard, mobile app, etc
 - Various workflows are defined and runnable but we are looking at mechanisms where external actors can participate in respective workflows, typically to start a workflow or provide a user action like checkout, etc
 - This question is more about how to interface with a workflow created using SWF and high level library/interfaces which developers can follow/improve to make it easier to interface with workflows without needing to understand the various complexities around how the workflow is actually implemented
 - The approach is not tied to a specific language and is a high level organisation of code.
 Language specific nuances are avoided where possible.